Bacillus cereus: Growth

 The optimal growth temperature range for B. cereus is 30-40 °C. At 30 C, a population of B. cereus can double in as little as 20 minutes or as long as 3 hours, depending on the food product.
+Spores of B. cereus are not metabolically active, but can rapidly become active and begin replicating once they encounter adequate growth conditions.

 Ecology

 Like most Bacilli, the most common ecosystem of Bacillus cereus is the soil.
-In concert with Arbuscular mycorrhiza (and Rhizobium leguminosarum in clover), they can up-regulate plant growth in heavy metal soils by decreasing heavy metal concentrations via bioaccumulation and biotransformation in addition to increasing phosphorus, nitrogen, and potassium uptake in certain plants.
+In concert with arbuscular mycorrhiza (and Rhizobium leguminosarum in clover), they can up-regulate plant growth in heavy metal soils by decreasing heavy metal concentrations via bioaccumulation and biotransformation in addition to increasing phosphorus, nitrogen, and potassium uptake in certain plants.
 B. cereus was also shown to aid in survival of earthworms in heavy metal soils resulting from the use of metal-based fungicides, showing increases in biomass, reproduction and reproductive viability, and a decrease in metal content of tissues in those inoculated with the bacterium.
 These results suggest strong possibilities for its application in ecological bioremediation.
 Evidence of bioremediation potential by Bacillus cereus was also found in the aquatic ecosystem, where organic nitrogen and phosphorus wastes polluting a eutrophic lake were broken down in the presence of B. cereus.

 In a study measuring the ability of B. cereus to degrade keratin in chicken feathers, bacteria were found to sufficiently biodegrade keratin via hydrolytic mechanisms.
 These results indicate its potential to degrade keratinous waste from the poultry industry for potential recycling of the byproducts.

 B. cereus competes with Gram-negative bacteria species such as Salmonella and Campylobacter in the gut; its presence reduces the number of Gram-negative bacteria, specifically via antibiotic activity via enzymes such as cereins that impede their quorum sensing ability and exhibit bactericidal activity.
 In food animals such as chickens, rabbits and pigs, some harmless strains of B. cereus are used as a probiotic feed additive to reduce Salmonella in the animals' intestines and cecum.
 This improves the animals' growth, as well as food safety for humans who eat them.
 In addition, B. cereus create and release enzymes that aid in the digestion of materials that are typically difficult to digest, such as woody plant matter, in the guts of other organisms.

 The strain B25 is a biofungicide.
 A study by Figueroa-López et al. showed that the presence of this strain reduced Fusarium verticillioides growth.
 B25 shows promise for reduction of mycotoxin concentrations in grains.